d-soerensen/boiler-plate/ops/monitoring/README.md

-# IntelliFinder V4 Monitoring Stack
+# Boiler-plate Monitoring Stack

-This directory contains the monitoring and observability configuration for IntelliFinder V4.
+This directory contains the monitoring and observability configuration for Boiler-plate.

 ## 🏗️ Components